 2.)
 The solar farm’s total production

-Currently, we are able to offer community solar options for small businesses, schools and religious organizations, designated as SC1 or SC2 service class, in the RG&E (Rochester Gas & Electric) or National Grid utility territories.
+Currently, we are able to offer community solar options for residential customers, small businesses, schools, non-profit and religious organizations.

-If you are interested in benefiting from the environmental and financial incentives related to community solar, a brief program overview is as follows:
+If you are interested in benefiting from the environmental and financial incentives related to community solar please fill out the form below and we will contact you!

 Do I need to install any panels on my property?
 No. Panels will not be located on your property.
 Members of the array receive virtual solar credits from the offsite solar farms.